 When Christmas gets closer I get orange-crazy.
 I need to have a pot with some intensely orangey concoction quietly simmering on the stove.
 That exotic aroma keeps the cold Umbrian winter away from my soul.

 I have been experimenting with candied orange peel for a while, but I was always unhappy with the leathery results and convoluted methods.
-I have been given this recipe by a kind soul from the Slow Travel forum (see original here) as a suggestion for home-made food gifts.
-It is easy, fabulously delicious and dangerous.
+I have been given this recipe by a kind soul from the now closed Slow Travel forum as a suggestion for home-made food gifts.
+It is easy and exceptionally delicious.

 Recipe